Boyce is committed to 'growing our own'

 If you’re interested in a career in accounting or business I highly recommend a cadetship simply because you are putting all your knowledge from university into practice in real-life situations.
 You are also earning an income so you aren’t as financially disadvantaged as what people expect a university student to be.

-If you're completing your HSC this year or undertaking a degree in a related field such as commerce, economics, business or accounting and considering a career in public accounting, we should talk.
+If you're completing your HSC this year or undertaking a degree in a related field such as commerce, economics, business or accounting and considering a career in public accounting, this program could be for you.